Inferring Human Intentions from Predicted Action Probabilities: Related Work

 \section{Related Work}

 Human-AI collaboration has attracted increasing interest recently.
 Several works focused on developing computational agents for collaboration in virtual environments \cite{kolve2017ai2, szot2021habitat, puig2023nopa}.
-The virtual environments posses near-realistic scenes and objects and supports different types of actions.
-Puig et al. \cite{puig2020watch} pointed out that understanding human intention and predicting next actions are important in Human-AI collaboration.
-They developed a two-stage collaboration scheme where an helping agent watches another agent demonstrating an activity in the first stage and collaborating with it in the second stage.
-The importance of intention prediction in collaboration has also been shown in real-life scenarios \cite{wang2013probabilistic}.
+The virtual environments possess near-realistic scenes and objects and support different types of actions.
+The importance of intention prediction in collaboration has been shown in virtual environments \cite{puig2020watch} and real-life scenarios \cite{wang2013probabilistic}.
 Correctly predicted human intentions lead to more effective collaborations in robotic shared autonomy \cite{jain2019probabilistic}, Human-Robot handover \cite{wang2021predicting} and cooperative assembly \cite{liu2021unified}.
+Several prior works have focused on action anticipation based on videos, i.e., the task of predicting future actions based on observed behaviour in the past \cite{gammulle2019predicting,furnari2020rolling, qi2021self}.
+Different types of models have been used , e.g. two-stream CNN~\cite{gammulle2019predicting}, LSTM \cite{furnari2020rolling}, video transformer~\cite{girdhar2021anticipative}, or graph neural networks~\cite{wu2021anticipating}.
+In \cite{camporese2021knowledge}, the authors further used label smoothing technique to improve the work \cite{furnari2020rolling}.
+Other works have also used goals in anticipating future actions \cite{chang2020procedure, roy2022action}.